Go to Homepage

 India, Nepal: regional, premium, and budget

-Vistara is a new Indian full service premium airline - international routes launched in 2019
+Vistara is a new Indian full service premium airline - international routes launched in 2019.
+It merged with Air India November 2024.

 India’s hapless air travellers, long plagued by mysterious delays, cancellations and flights that were “pre-poned” (as opposed to postponed), because overbooked flights took off as soon as seats were full, have more choice.
 The TATA-SIA chaperoned Vistara (www.airvistara.com/) took to the skies on 9 January, 2015 linking three points initially - Delhi, Mumbai, Ahmedabad flying with a three-class A320.
 By that February, Goa and Hyderabad had been added.

-Vistara and Air India are set for a mega merger by March 2024, also incorporating Air India Express and AirAsia India.
+Vistara and Air India complete a mega merger midnight 11 November 2024,.
+The original merger also incorporated Air India Express and AirAsia India.
 Air India has meanwhile come out with fresh livery (that attracted mixed responses) and decided on a huge fleet upgrade as it moves towards the merger and expansion.
 More on the Air India Vistara merger.

 August 2019 saw the addition of the airline's first international flight Delhi-Singapore.
 And within a month the airline had taken wing to Bangkok and Dubai.
 Vistara, a Sanskrit word for 'limitless expanse' flies a purple tail, or 'aubergine' as the airline describes it, with a gold eight-point interlaced star.

-This is a premium full service airline for discerning travellers and harks back to the pioneering days when JRD Tata launched the first commercial flight Karachi to Mumbai, 83 years before.
-Vistara offer Business Class with a 42-inch seat pitch and seven-inch recline, a Premium economy class with a 33-36-inch seat pitch and a 4.5-inch recline for most seats, and Economy, with leather seats.
-Economy class seats on Vistara are 18.1 inches wide and offer a seat pitch of 30 inches.
-Inflight entertainment is missing but will be introduced over time in business class.
-The airline also has a frequent flyer program called Club Vistara.
-TATA controls a majority 51 percent while SIA owns 49 percent.
-It is an award-winning combination that will be watched - and flown - with interest.
+This was a premium full service airline for discerning travellers and harked back to the pioneering days when JRD Tata launched the first commercial flight Karachi to Mumbai, 83 years before.
+Vistara offered Business Class with a 42-inch seat pitch and seven-inch recline, a Premium economy class with a 33-36-inch seat pitch and a 4.5-inch recline for most seats, and Economy, with leather seats.
+Economy class seats on Vistara were 18.1 inches wide and offered a seat pitch of 30 inches.
+Inflight entertainment was missing was introduced later in business class.
+The airline also had a frequent flyer program called Club Vistara.
+TATA controled a majority 51 percent while SIA owned 49 percent.
+The award-winning airline was on track to merge with parent Air India midnight 11 November 2024.

 Vistara filled some of the space relinquished by Kingfisher.
 On 7 January, 2013, Kingfisher Airlines (www.flykingfisher.com) run by the flamboyant Vijay Mallya with "handpicked" staff and Airbus A320-200s seating 174 in a single class with a wider 30-inch seat pitch, had its licence indefinitely revoked by the Directorate General of Civil Aviation (DGCA), due to outstanding debts.